 Is whole genome sequencing (WGS) able to identify emerging resistance trends?

+Yes.
 With the advent of DNA sequencing technologies, the complete complement of resistance genes can be determined as a routine part of microbial analysis.
 NARMS scientists have carefully evaluated the strengths and limitations of WGS for AMR monitoring.
 For enteric bacteria like Salmonella and Campylobacter, the genes known to code for antimicrobial resistance are very well characterized.
-By “mining” the WGS data for known resistance genes, we can predict antibiotic resistance in these bacteria with a high degree of confidence in a short amount of time.
+By “mining” the WGS data for known resistance genes, we can predict antimicrobial resistance in these bacteria with a high degree of confidence in a short amount of time.
 Moreover, surveillance at the level of DNA sequence adds a highly detailed level of analysis for comparing strains, describing the spread of antimicrobial resistance, and attributing resistance to particular sources.

 Can NARMS share data to address other food safety issues?

 NARMS has always worked to make its data widely accessible to assist other agencies and public health officials in meeting their public health and food safety goals.
-For example, NARMS scientists work closely with staff in the USDA and CDC’s Outbreak Response and Prevention Branch to investigate outbreaks caused by resistant enteric pathogens.
+For example, NARMS scientists work closely with staff in the USDA and Centers for Disease Control and Prevention’s Outbreak Response and Prevention Branch to investigate outbreaks caused by resistant enteric pathogens.
 The whole genome sequence data from all NARMS sources are quickly uploaded to the public database at the NIH so that all stakeholders can view the information almost as soon as it is generated, and act to address emergent situations.
 NARMS Now interactive online dashboards provide a simple interface to view the latest results, including data specific to human infections (NARMS Now: Human Data).